Lewis Gouverneur Morris: Early life

-Morris was born on June 4, 1882 in Newport, Rhode Island.
-He was the son of Francis Morris (1845–1883) and Harriet Hall (née Bedlow) Morris (1849–1923).
+Morris was born on June 4, 1882, in Newport, Rhode Island.
+He was the son of Francis Morris (1845–1883), a Knickerbocker gentleman and descendant of Gouverneur Morris (a signer of the Articles of Confederation and the United States Constitution), and his wife Harriet Hall Bedlow (1849–1923).
 After his father's death, his mother married John Rex Guelph-Norman (1861–1932), who claimed to be the son of King Edward VII and rightful heir to the throne, in 1898.
 They divorced after she discovered he had a wife in India.

 His paternal grandparents were Lewis Gouverneur Morris, for whom he was named, and Emily (née Lorillard) Morris (1819–1850).
 His maternal grandparents were Henry Bedlow (1821–1914) and Josephine Maria DeWolf (née Homer) Bedlow (1831–1896).
 He was first cousin of Emily Lorillard Morris (b.
 1873), who married Rolaz Horace Gallatin (d.
 1948), a cousin of Albert Eugene Gallatin and nephew of Commodore Elbridge Thomas Gerry, in April 1896.

 Morris graduated from Harvard University in 1906.

 Career

 He was a former member of the New York Stock Exchange.

 In 1915, Morris organized Morris & Pope, an investment firm.
 In the spring of 1917, the firm failed which left Morris heavily in debt.
-He was imprisoned in Westchester County, from June 18, 1921 until October 5, 1921, as a debtor.
+He was imprisoned in Westchester County, from June 18, 1921, until October 5, 1921, as a debtor.
 He was eventually discharged as an honest insolvent debtor.

 New York directory listings indicate that, after his failure in 1917, Morris did not re-entered the business world.

 Morris served as a trustee of the Museum of the City of New York.